2gitankit/California-housing/README.md

 # California Housing

-This project focuses on predicting housing prices in California from 1990 census.
+This project focuses on predicting housing prices in California from 1990 census dataset.

 ## Implementation Details